lupas/firewings/README.md

 const cities = await queryFirestore(query)
 ```

-Furthermore you can us the second augemnt to return the data of a multi-doc querie as `object` instad as `array`.
+Furthermore you can use the second argument to return the data of a multi-doc querie as an `object` instad of an `array`.

 This will retun a array: